 WOO-WOO!!
 I know but the science backs it up and that’s good enough for me.

 Well, it’s just the beginning, but I do think it’s important enough to keep at it.
 All these things working together are helping me to be more calm, more present, more appreciative and more joyful, and I hope it will ripple out, like the effect of a stone thrown into a pond.

 I also hope that my brain will have the breathing space it needs to let awesomely creative ideas simmer and bubble away.

-So, I’d love to know, do you actively work on your well-being and happiness?
+So, I’d love to know, do you actively work on your well-being and happiness (or contentment and joy)?
 If so, how?